-2. Formal Grievance Filing
+Formal Grievance Filing

-If a prompt resolution cannot be achieved through informal discussion, the complainant should document it in writing and submit it to the Director of Student Services.
-Current students should use the Request and Appeal form.
-A copy of this form, which may be reproduced, is available on the TLS website.

-A formal grievance must clearly and concisely set forth what is sought, the reasons therefore, and any supporting information or documentation.
+Step 1: If a prompt resolution cannot be achieved through informal discussion, the complainant should document it in writing and submit it to the Director of Student Services.
+The student can access the complaint form on the TLS website at https://taftu.edu/student-resource-center/.
+It is important that the formal grievance clearly and concisely outlines the issue, the desired resolution, and the reasons for the request.
+Supporting documentation or information should also be provided.

-The Director of Student Services will conduct an initial review of the grievance and convene the faculty, Associate Dean, and administration as necessary to arrive at a resolution.
-Additional information may be requested from the complainant.
-If the requested information is not received within 15 days, the complaint may be considered abandoned and may not be continued.
-If no resolution can be reached in a reasonable amount of time (generally one-to-two weeks) the grievance and supporting documentation will be forwarded to the Dean who will render a decision in writing within one week.
-The Dean's decision shall be final.
+Within 10 working days of receiving the complaint, the Director of Student Services will conduct an initial review of the grievance and convene appropriate members of the faculty, administration, and the Associate Dean to arrive at a resolution.
+Additional information may be requested from the complainant, which should be provided within 15 days.
+If the requested information is not received within the required timeframe, the complaint may be considered abandoned.